8 Engaging Wedding Advertising Tips for Vendors

 8. Be a Helpful Resource

 People aren’t born with an innate knowledge of how to plan a wedding and wedding etiquette.
-Be helpful by offering to help educate them about the “proper” way to handle aspects of the ceremony and reception.
-Offer ideas about invitations, gift-giving, travel, catering, entertainment and more through downloadable articles and checklists, blogging and video sharing.
-They’ll appreciate—and hopefully reward—your generosity and willingness to help.
+Be helpful by offering to help educate them about the “proper” way to handle aspects of the ceremony, reception and everything in between.
+Offer ideas about invitations, gift-giving, travel, catering, entertainment and more through downloadable wedding articles and checklists, blogging and video sharing.
+They’ll appreciate — and hopefully reward — your generosity and willingness to help.
 You can even advertise your helpful tools using search engine marketing (SEM) and collect information on new leads for future email marketing.

-If you need help getting your business better engagement through digital and direct mail marketing strategies, Valpak has been a marketing leader for 50 years.
-Reach out to your local Valpak franchise and your representative will get you started.
+If you need help getting your business better engagement through digital and direct mail marketing strategies, Valpak has been a marketing leader for more than 50 years.
+Reach out to your local Valpak franchise to get started.